FAQs and Guides

 The UPC Agreement provides for the current transitional period during which the UPC shares jurisdiction with national courts for relevant conventional European patents.

-The end of the transitional period also marks the end of the time during which applications to opt out can be made (in fact, they must be lodged no later than one month before the end of the transitional period).
+The end of the transitional period also marks the end of the time during which applications to opt out can be made (in fact, as mentioned above, they must be lodged no later than one month before the end of the transitional period).

 Article 83 of the UPC Agreement provides that the transitional period will last for seven years from the commencement of the UPC.
-This means the transitional period will end on 01 June 2030.
+This means the transitional period is expected to end on 01 June 2030.

 However, the UPC Agreement also provides that there will be a consultation with users after five years of operation of the UPC, as a result of which the transitional period could be extended by up to a further seven years (so possibly up to 01 June 2037).